 The Beginner’s Guide to Intermittent Fasting

-Intermittent fasting (IF) is one of the most popularized health and fitness trends, sparking interest in researchers and prospective followers alike.
-Intrigued and wondering how to do intermittent fasting?
-Here is what you need to know and how to get started!
+Intermittent fasting is one of the most popularized health and fitness trends.
+If intrigued and wondering how to do intermittent fasting, this is what you need to know and how to get started!

-And unlike most advertised diets and weight loss claims, IF has a backing of supportive research and showing to improve health and simplify lifestyles of its followers.
+Unlike most advertised diets and weight loss claims, intermittent fasting has a backing of supportive research.
+The eating pattern shows to improve health and simplify the lifestyles of its respective followers.

-There are seven common types of intermittent fasting, including:
+There are seven common types of intermittent fasting, including the following:

 1. The 12-Hour Fast: Fast for 12 hours, feast for the remaining 12